simongoricar/lastfm-extended-scrobbles/README.md

 - Album title and MusicBrainz ID
 - Track title and MusicBrainz ID
 - Track length `in seconds, with one decimal place for local data`
+- Track love `based on loved tracks from Last.fm`
 - Genre `merged track/album/artist genres, sorted by weight`

 ---

-###### A note on expected speed
+##### A note on expected speed
 Speed of this script varies quite a bit.
-If most of your scrobbles are present in your local music library (let's say 90%), a thousant scrobbles should take less than a minute.
+If most of your scrobbles are present in your local music library (for example around 90%), the speed of a fresh run without any cache should be around 2 minutes per 1000 scrobbles.
+If you are processing scrobbles over a longer period of time and you listened to the same track multiple times, expect this to be shorter as the cache will be hit much more often.
-When the script has to reach out to MusicBrainz or YouTube, things start to slow down as we are limited by their rate-limiting.
+The slowest operations are when the script has to reach out to MusicBrainz, YouTube and/or Last.fm as we are limited by their rate limits.